LDiazN/ldiazn.github.io/_posts/2024-01-05-proto-ecs-intro-en.md

 author: Luis Diaz
 tags: [Rust, Game Engine, proto-ecs]
 miniature: /assets/images/proto-ecs/workflow.png
 description: In this post, I introduce the core concepts of our Rust Game Engine, proto-ecs.
-We will learn about the general central ideas that power its object model.
+We will learn about the core ideas that power its object model.
 language: en
 repo:
 es_version: false